sjd78/kai-ide-user-stories/README.md

   - How to include a suggested change’s potential project level code refactoring needs?
   - What part of a suggested change would be coming from Kai?
   - What additional code refactoring would be required to related files if a suggested change is applied?

-How to start the interaction with Kai -- from where to what new view

 How to iterate with the suggested change